-This guide will provide a step-by-step guide to installing ProGet and provide some detail as to what's happening behind the scenes.
+This is a step-by-step guide to installing ProGet on Windows and provides some detail as to what's happening behind the scenes.

-ProGet doesn't have any intense server requirements, and supports all modern version of Windows (7+/2008+).
+ProGet doesn't have any intense server requirements, and runs on all supported versions of Windows.
 The recommended requirements are:

 Before installing, consider the following:

 There is just one installer for all editions of ProGet, which you can doanload from download on inedo.com.

 We always sign our installer packages.
 This signature can be seen when you run the installer and get a security warning, or right-click on the file for Properties and then look at Digital Signatures.

 We've never had any issues with compromised installers (it's hosted on Amazon S3, which is quite reliable), but it doesn't hurt to make sure the signature is there.

 The installer requires administrative privileges to run and will attempt to escalate.
 It will then unpack the temporary files and begin installation verification.

 Take a quick read of our license agreement.
 Really, it's quick.